 - Yoga therapy as a means of focusing on relaxation and movement

 - Fitness therapy that gives access to a personal trainer and late-model workout equipment

 - Meditation, which deepens your understanding of breathing techniques for stress relief

-- Group therapy activities that include ropes courses for team-building and exercise
+- Group therapy activities that include ropes courses (not available for TL & IOP) for team-building and exercise

 - Nutritional counseling to help you make positive lifestyle changes with a far-reaching impact on your health

 There is ample proof to suggest that yoga can be instrumental in helping program participants with co-occurring mental health conditions such as depression and anxiety.
 Harvard Medical School researchers note that yoga practitioners more successfully regulated stress and pain responses.

 It’s interesting to note that you don’t have to be in tip-top physical shape to take part in yoga classes.
 While some forms appear more acrobatic in nature, standard yoga poses are accessible for almost everyone.
 For older participants or those with physical limitations, there are modifications to the poses and assistive technology.
 A good example is chair yoga for those with limitations.